 THE KINGDOM OF GOD IS AT HAND

-Behold, the former things are come to pass, and new things do I declare: before they spring forth I tell you of them.
+Behold, the former things have come to pass, and new things I declare; before they spring forth I tell you of them.”
 (Isaiah 42:9)

 The Lord Jesus is coming soon.
 We know that.
 The thousand-year Kingdom Age will be a reality on earth in the near future.